-Where a commercial or community lessee or licensee is considering a commercial organisation to utilise its facilities, the relationship must be captured within a subletting agreement and submitted to Council Administration for approval.
-Approval of such arrangements will consider the appropriateness of the proposed activity and be subservient to the activity of the head lessee/licensee.
+Where a commercial or community lessee/licensee is considering a commercial organisation to utilise its facilities, the relationship must be captured within a subletting agreement and submitted to Council Administration for approval.
+Approval of such arrangements will consider the appropriateness of the proposed activity to ensure it aligns with the core and/or permitted activity of the head lessee/licensee, is subservient to the activities of the head lessee/licensee and nondetrimental to community use and adjacent commercial operations.